-The Faculty Board will ensure that the OER is regularly evaluated, assessing at least - for the purpose of monitoring and if necessary adapting the student workload - the amount of time students need to complete their duties as set out therein.
+- The Faculty Board will ensure that the OER is regularly evaluated, assessing at least for the purpose of monitoring and if necessary adapting the student workload - the amount of time students need to complete their duties as set out therein. - 2.
+The Faculty Board evaluates the educational process periodically.